DosX-dev/HTML-Guard/README.md

 ```

 ## 📖 Note
 This module is intended more for protecting web applications than for simple sites.
-If you are developing an application using frameworks like ReactJS, VueJS (and so on), then this project is perfect for you
+If you are developing applications using frameworks like ReactJS, VueJS (and so on), then this project is perfect for you